Redesigning open spaces of a public housing estate – France

 About the office Rethink

 The office Rethink, architecture and urban planning, works on the sustainable transformation of urban fabric and metropolitan areas, the quality of public spaces, and the renovation and restructuring of existing buildings.
-Based in Paris the office is particularly implicated in the development of the Paris agglomeration, also called “Grand Paris”, and is also active abroad.
+Based in Paris the office is particularly implicated in the development of the Paris agglomeration, also called “Grand Paris”.

 Author: Christian Horn and Philippe Buisson